History of the Gardens – decade by decade

-The Gardens painted-all-over ACTION bus was launched in 1990, and can still be seen travelling the streets of Canberra.
+The Gardens painted-all-over ACTION bus was launched in 1990, and could be seen travelling the streets of Canberra for almost 20 years.

 In 1992 the first intake of volunteer guides undertook their extensive training course before starting a program of free daily guided tours that have continued ever since.